SnapDragonfly/uav_mavlink/README.md

 # Design Goal

-uav_mavlink is used for bridging the messages between ardupilot and VINS-Mono/VINS-Fusion/ego-Planner.
+uav_mavlink is used for bridging messages between ardupilot and VINS-Mono/VINS-Fusion/ego-Planner.
 And it oriented to simplify configuration and handles different kind of interfaces.

 *The original code comes from: https://github.com/chobitsfan/mavlink-udp-proxy*